soyokuyo/gdsynthesizer/README.md

 Target Godot Version is ver.4.2.1.
 This project is just a hobby of the author and may not necessarily work the way you want it to.

+## Examples

+GDSYNTHESIZER includes example implementations in the `examples/` directory:

+- **KuyoSynthe** (`examples/kuyosynthe/`): A complete GUI example implementation with tone editor and SMF player.
+This is the easiest way to check how your SMF sounds with GDSYNTHESIZER and learn how to use it.

+For more examples and tutorials, see the `examples/` directory.

 ## How to build

 GDSYNTHESIZER is built with MinGW64 and scons.